Am I qualified to apply to the program?

 - TOEFL or IELTS scores if your bachelor’s degree was not instructed in English

-- Three electronic letters of recommendation – the request will be send by the UW system
+- Two electronic letters of recommendation – the request will be sent by the UW system

 - An unofficial transcript.
 Official copies should not be sent until after you receive an offer of admission. *Please do not mail any documents to UW Tacoma, Seattle, or the graduate advisor.